 Pre-Writing Busy Box Activities

-Games like puzzles, play dough, beads and sorting toys all help with fine motor practice.
-Here are some great spring themed finds on Amazon.
+Games like puzzles, play dough, beads, and sorting toys all help with fine motor practice.
+Here are some great spring-themed finds on Amazon.

 These are two that my children love.
 I purposefully put them away with the Easter decorations so they can only play with them at that Springtime of year.
-It makes then like a brand new toy!
+It makes them like a brand new toy!